eXpServer/expserver.github.io/docs/guides/resources/architecture.md

 The problem with of having a central entity, say the event loop, read directly from the file FD and write directly to the socket FD is that the logic associated with a particular module will be spread across multiple modules.
 This can lead to unmaintainable code and increased complexity when extending eXpServer with additional modules.

 With the pipe approach, module logic is encapsulated within them with their data endpoints being exposed in the form of sources and sinks.
-This means that any module with a source can be attached to any other module with sink providing a easy interface for inter module communication.
+This means that any module with a source can be attached to any other module with sink providing an easy interface for inter module communication.